Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 Magnesium is an important ion in many enzymatic reactions, including cardiac Na+-K+-ATPase.
 Hypomagnesemia can inhibit this vital ion transport system and lead to cellular depolarization.

-Potassium ion plays an important role in membrane potentials, particularly in the resting membrane potential.
-It is also very important in the repolarization phase of cardiac pacemaker and non-pacemaker action potentials (phase 3).
+Potassium ion plays an essential role in membrane potentials, particularly in the resting membrane potential.
+It is also essential in the repolarization phase of cardiac pacemaker and non-pacemaker action potentials (phase 3).

 Therefore, hypomagnesemia (serum concentration <1.5 mg/dL) and hypokalemia (serum concentration <3.5 mg/dL; severe hypokalemia, <2.5 mg/dL) can precipitate cardiac arrhythmias, which include ventricular tachycardia and fibrillation, premature ventricular complexes, supraventricular tachycardias (e.g., Wolff-Parkinson-White Syndrome), atrial tachycardias, including flutter and fibrillation, and arrhythmias associated with digitalis toxicity.